apiel/zicBox/NOTE.md

 ## zicHost

-- TODO sequencer
-        - cleanup? --> stepCount...
-        - save sequencer state
-        - load patterns
-        - only refresh necessary part when rendering active step
-        - 1/2 step length
-        - if step len is 0 it should play infinite

 - TODO try to make granular synth more versatile
             - play sample (already do it but maybe there would be a way to lock spray or other thing like this)
             - play wavetable (give the possibility to give sample coutn instead of len, lock spray, and maybe morphing by bank)

 - TODO tempo plugin, that would shalow midi clock in favour of custom clock

+- TODO sequencer
+        - 1/2 step length
+        - if step len is 0 it should play infinite

 - TODO MIXER track=1 vs track_b... should it be track_1 but ...?